 Megaloblastic anemia is suspected in anemic patients with macrocytic indices.
 It should also be considered in patients with risk factors who have unexplained paresthesias and/or a high RBC distribution width (RDW).
 Diagnosis is usually based on peripheral smear Peripheral smear Anemia is a decrease in the number of red blood cells (RBCs) as measured by the red cell count, the hematocrit, or the red cell hemoglobin content.
 In men, anemia is defined as any of the following... read more .
 When fully developed, the anemia is macrocytic, with MCV > 100 fL/cell in the absence of iron deficiency, thalassemia trait, or renal disease.
 The smear shows macro-ovalocytosis, anisocytosis (variation in RBC size), and poikilocytosis (variation in RBC shape).

 The RDW is high.
 Howell-Jolly bodies are common.
 Reticulocytopenia is present.
 Hypersegmentation of the granulocytes develops early; neutropenia develops later.
 Thrombocytopenia is often present in severe cases, and platelets may be bizarre in size and shape.
 Although iron deficiency can mask macrocytosis, Howell-Jolly bodies and granulocyte hypersegmentation should still be present.

 Serum B12 and folate levels should be measured.
 A B12 level < 200 pg/mL (< 147.6 pmol/L), folate level < 2 ng/mL (< 4.53 nmol/L), or RBC folate level < 150 ng/mL (< 340 nmol/L) is generally diagnostic of deficiency.
 Vitamin B12 levels between 200 and 300 pg/mL (147.6 to 221.3 pmol/L) are nondiagnostic.

 When vitamin B12 levels are not diagnostic, both a methylmalonic acid (MMA) and homocysteine (HCY) level should be checked.
 Serum levels of both methylmalonic acid and homocysteine are elevated in vitamin B12 deficiency, while only homocysteine is elevated in folate deficiency.
 Renal insufficiency elevates the MMA level.

 If vitamin B12 deficiency is confirmed, testing for the presence of autoantibodies to intrinsic factor should be done.

-Testing is done to determine the cause of a vitamin deficiency.
+Evaluation to determine the cause of the vitamin deficiency should also be done.